hypriot/blog/content/post/high-availability-with-docker.md

 The "old" Docker Swarm already offered some high availability features, but the new called "Swarm Mode" goes far beyond: To me, the most important capabilities to mention are: built-in security, rolling updates and - maybe one of the most important benefits - super user-friendliness.
 Production ready clustering based on powerful container technology has probably never been easier before.

 Also, the release of Docker 1.12 comes with official support for the ARM architecture.
 Running Docker on ARM has been possible for long time, but now, users can install it the same way on their Raspberry Pis as they do it on any other architecture: Using Docker's official repositories.
-If you are one of our regular readers, you know that our Team at Hypriot intensively collaborated with Docker to make this official support possible.
+If you are one of our regular readers, you know that our team at Hypriot intensively collaborated with Docker to make this official support possible.
 So we are also very happy that this huge milestone that many people asked for is eventually checked!

 Now, with these two news, let's get our hands dirty and test if the announced promises hold.